Zachinquarantine/how-to-scambait/README.md

 This guide is an accumulation of knowledge from various forums, websites, and articles explaining everything you need to know about how to scambait, all in one place.

 ### How can I contribute?
-You can send in an issue or pull request.
-All pages are written in mardown, so they are easy to edit.
+If you have a suggestion or think something should be changed, [open an Issue](https://github.com/NorthWatch/howtoscambait/issues) or [send a PR](https://github.com/NorthWatch/howtoscambait/pulls) on [GitHub](https://github.com/NorthWatch/how-to-scambait)!
+All pages are written in Mardown, so they are easy to edit.